Nio EP9

-The Nio EP9 is a battery-powered, two-seat sports car manufactured by Chinese electric car company Nio, assisted by their Formula E racing division.
+The Nio EP9 is a battery-powered, two-seat sports car manufactured by RML Group on behalf of Chinese electric car company Nio.
+Although it is a track-use only car, it was not developed with assistance from Nio's Formula E racing division.
 The name EP9 stands for Electric Performance 9.

 History

-Developed and built in 18 months, the EP9 debuted at the Saatchi Gallery in London, England.
+Developed and built in 18 months, the EP9 debuted at the Saatchi Gallery in London, England on November 21, 2016.